23 May Combating the Spread of Germs in the Office: Keep Employees Healthy

 Despite your best efforts, illnesses are inevitable, and eventually one or two of your workers will come down with something.
 When this happens, the best thing you can do is tell them to stay home until they get better.
 While this can harm productivity a little bit, this is much better than leaving the sick workers in the office, since this creates the risk of more workers contracting the illness.
 This can put even more people out of the office.

-get better when they are able to get a rest from work.
 According to the CDC, it is best for workers to return after major symptoms have disappeared for at least 24 hours.
 Set up a plan with the employees in your office so important projects can stay on course.

 As the ill workers get better, they may be able to starting doing some remote work if they cannot come back to the office just yet.